First 90 Days:

 If this alignment does not happen by day 60, the business will not perform in the back half of the year.
 The plan will exist but not be executed.
 That is the consequence of a missed inflection point.

 By day 60 there is one number — a clear, agreed EBITDA improvement figure with board alignment.
-The Pricing Leakage Calculator and Working Capital Release Calculator are the basis for that number.
+The Pricing Leakage Calculator and Working Capital Calculator are the basis for that number.

 Execution.
 Not planning, not review — the changes are made and embedded so they hold after the mandate ends.